 - reduced sediment run off from roads

-- reduces mud and dust
+- reduced mud and dust

-- uses existing crew and machinery
+- use existing crew and machinery and

 - treated roads are less slippery when wet.